 5.2.b.
 Scope of the project:

-This amendment defines standardized modifications to both the 802.11 physical (PHY) and medium access control (MAC) layers that enable modes of operation capable of supporting a maximum aggregated throughput of at least 100 Gbps, and at least two times improvement in aggregated throughput at every signal to noise ratio (SNR) level (measured at the MAC data service access point) compared to 802.11be, with carrier frequency operation between 1 and 7.125 GHz and between 42.5 and 71 GHz.
+This amendment defines standardized modifications to both the 802.11 physical (PHY) and medium access control (MAC) layers that enable modes of operation capable of supporting a maximum aggregated throughput of at least 100 Gbps, and at least two times improvement in aggregated throughput at every signal to noise ratio (SNR) level (measured at the MAC data service access point) compared to 802.11be, with carrier frequency operation between 1 and 7.125 GHz and also 42.5 and 71 GHz.

-This amendment defines at least one mode of operation capable of improved worst case latency and jitter, satisfying real-time applications requirements.
+This amendment defines at least one mode of operation capable of improved latency bound and jitter at the 99 to 99.9999th percentiles compared to 802.11be, satisfying real-time applications requirements for high reliability in the presence of overlapping BSSs and for seamless BSS transitions within an ESS.

-This amendment also defines at least one mode of operation capable of improved reliability of WLAN connectivity.

-This amendment shall enable backward compatibility and coexistence with legacy IEEE 802.11 devices operating in license-exempt bands between 1 and 7.250 GHz, and shall enable coexistence with legacy IEEE 802.11 devices operating in license-exempt bands between 42.5 and 71 GHz.
+This amendment a) shall enable backward compatibility and coexistence with legacy IEEE 802.11 devices operating in license-exempt bands between 1 and 7.250 GHz, and b) shall enable coexistence with legacy IEEE 802.11 devices operating in license-exempt bands between 42.5 and 71 GHz.

 5.3 Is the completion of this standard dependent upon the completion of another standard: No